What you can and cannot say or write, and why

 Schenck v.
 United States: the clear and present danger doctrine

-The Schenck leaflet: the draft is unconstitutional
+The Schenck leaflet: the draft is unconstitutional; but protesting the draft is illegal

 Abrams v.
 United States: silly leaflet or seditious act?